lym-codes/MRFNN/README.md

 # MRFNN
-For environment configuration, please refer to requirement.txt
+For environment configuration, please refer to requirements.txt